Skip to main content

 • the signature protects against tampering

-• One license can serve multiple tenants (e.g., prod, staging, dev) by using different clientId values
+• One license can serve multiple client_id credentials inside the same org_id (e.g., prod, staging, dev) by issuing different clientId values to each.

-• Upgrading licenses never changes your tenant identity — your data stays accessible
+• Upgrading licenses never changes your row-level data identity — your data stays accessible.

 Do not attempt to create or modify license keys manually.
 Invalid signatures are rejected.